News style

 News style, journalistic style, or news-writing style is the prose style used in journalism, such as newspapers, radio, and broadcast news.
 News writing attempts to answer all the basic questions about any particular event—who, what, when, where, and why (the Five Ws) and often how—at the opening of the article.

 This form of structure is sometimes called the "inverted pyramid", to refer to the decreasing importance of information in subsequent paragraphs.
 News stories also contain at least one of the following important characteristics relative to the intended audience: proximity, prominence, timeliness, human interest, oddity, or consequence.
 The related term journalese is sometimes used, usually pejoratively, to refer to news-style writing.
 Another is headlinese.

 Overview

 Newspapers generally adhere to an expository writing style.
-Over time and place, journalism ethics and standards have varied in the degree of objectivity or sensationalism they incorporate.
-It is considered unethical not to attribute a scoop to the journalist(s) who broke a story, even if they are employed by a rival organization.
-Definitions of professionalism differ among news agencies; their reputations, according to both professional standards and reader expectations, are often tied to the appearance of objectivity.
 In its most ideal form, news writing strives to be intelligible to the majority of readers, engaging, and succinct.
 Within these limits, news stories also aim to be comprehensive.
 However, other factors are involved, some stylistic and some derived from the media form.

-Among the larger and more respected newspapers, fairness and balance is a major factor in presenting information.
+Among the larger and more respected newspapers, fairness and balance are a major factor in presenting information.
 Commentary is usually confined to a separate section, though each paper may have a different overall slant.
 Editorial policies dictate the use of adjectives, euphemisms, and idioms.
 Newspapers with an international audience, for example, tend to use a more formal style of writing.

 The specific choices made by a news outlet's editor or editorial board are often collected in a style guide; common style guides include the AP Stylebook and the US News Style Book.
 The main goals of news writing can be summarized by the ABCs of journalism: accuracy, brevity, and clarity.